-Meet the Humans Behind the Robot
+Meet the Humans

 I’ve traded nearly every day for the last 16 years.
 I spent the first 10 in institutional finance and technology.
 Now, I’m the founder of a data analytics and proprietary trading firm in New Zealand.
 I work closely with the RW community every day, freely sharing my trades and research, and helping turn the RW community’s best ideas into profitable live trading strategies.